 Sorry!
 Search is currently unavailable while the database is being updated, it will be back in 5 mins!

-How Do You Say "Good Luck" in Spanish?
+How to Say "Good Luck" in Spanish: 7 Common Expressions with Examples

-The most literal translation for "good luck" in Spanish is buena suerte.
-Let's hear it in action:
+The most direct translation of "good luck" in Spanish is buena suerte.
+This versatile phrase works in virtually any situation where you'd wish someone luck in English.

 Play Caption